DasenB/DIAL/README.md

 ### Installation

+You can use `pip` to install DIAL.
+Python 3.11 is recommended and the only version of python that has been tested.

 ```bash
 pip install dial-simulator
 ```

-Now you can use import the simulator in your python file.
+Now you can import the simulator in your python file.

 ```python
 from DIAL import *
 ```

 ### Distributed Algorithm
 Any function with a signature of